Grandparent's Role in Supporting Language Development

 If you are a grandparent, you already recognize that you may have a life that is not as busy as your grandchild’s parents.
 You can provide fun language learning opportunities that may also be unique.

 Language learning opportunities are available at the grandparent’s home as well as at many community agencies.
 These agencies offer either informal drop in or more structured programs for groups of preschool children, at each stage of development.
 The Ontario Early Years Centres offer many programs that will be fun for your grandchild.
-To find out more about these programs, click on Ontario Early Years.
+Find out more about these programs and about Ontario Early Years Centres.

 You don’t need fancy games or toys.
 Your grandchildren will enjoy the fact that you are spending time together.
 Baking cookies can teach children new words.
 Say the names of ingredients and action words like ‘stir’, ‘pour’, ‘bake’ and ‘eat’.
 Fun words like ‘yummy’ ‘sticky’ and ‘all gone’ can also provide new vocabulary.